The Tire Cologne

 The transformation of our economy will affect every industry, because the Green Deal primarily means abandoning a linear understanding of production, use, and disposal.
 Processes optimized over decades must be reviewed.
 Furthermore, the challenges of this major transformation will lead to a redesign of product ranges in most industrial sectors.

-AI-based inspection systems and sensors for identifying wear patterns facilitate optimized tire maintenance.
+AI-based inspection systems and sensors for identifying wear patterns will facilitate optimized tire maintenance.
 Smart memory materials in Active Aero Wheels enable intelligent adjustment of the rim design while driving, reducing air resistance and simultaneously providing on-demand brake cooling.

 www.thetire-cologne.de